HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

 To start over, simply remove the `build` directory.

     rm -rf build

-[^xcode-cli-tools]: When installing Command Line Tools for Xcode using the package installer (instead of `xcode-select --install`), make sure to install the package that corresponds to the installed Xcode version.
-A mismatch between the installed Xcode and Command Line Tools versions may cause problems.

 [^default-path]: `/usr/local/bin` is included in the system's `PATH` by default.
 It is not necessary to add it to your environment's `PATH` when installing the additional dependencies to `/usr/local`.